-2.1.
-Applicant Eligibility
+2.1 Applicant Eligibility

 Applications from individuals that do not meet the eligibility criteria will not be assessed.
-This award is open to biomedical sciences, pharmaceutical sciences, life sciences or medicine graduates.
+The objective of the Irish Cancer Society Translational Research Fellowship Scheme is to support excellent early-stage (0-5 years' experience post-PhD) cancer researchers with a background in biomedical sciences, pharmaceutical sciences, life sciences or medicine, to develop as independent researchers in their chosen area of cancer research.

-Lead Applicant:

-Minimum Eligibility Criteria
+Lead Applicant Minimum Eligibility Criteria: